 - Some people sign up because of the stipend.
 They think that this is one way to earn money.
-Unfortunately the stipend is only enough to get you to and from class, buy a cheap meal during the day and provide some financial support during your Learnership.
+Unfortunately, the stipend is only enough to get you to and from class, buy a cheap meal during the day and provide some financial support during your Learnership.

 - It should not be seen as an income or as an entitlement.
 The stipend is there because we don’t want poor people to be excluded from opportunity.

-So here’s some hints.
+So here are some hints.

-- Step: Identify which SETA is relevant to you.
+Find a Learnership Step 3: Identify which SETA is relevant to you.

 DO NOT REGISTER WITH A TRAINING PROVIDER IF THEY ARE NOT ACCREDITED!!!!

-4 Step: Contact service providers to see if they are recruiting.
+Contact service providers to see if they are recruiting.
 If they are, make sure you have copies of all your certificates (matric), your last report card if you do not have matric and a well written, updated CV.
 Write a cover letter using correct language – don’t do it lokshin style… Then Apply!!!

 Which NQF level is appropriate for you?